SrijanBadhya/Debsoc/Running the PES Debsoc.md

 With NLS, I've held one online cross mock, 2 offline cross mocks at NLS, and one offline cross mock at PES (I adjed all of them).

 The first offline mock had a few interested NLS students and a few PES students.
-NLS people spend all day in the library, so to get enoug
+NLS people spend all day in the library, so to get enough debaters, my NLS friends had to beg their debsoc friends and drag them from the study zone of the library to the zone where we were debating.

+The other 4-5 times I've tried to hold sessions with NLS, I got a lackluster response.